Cervical facet syndrome symptoms

 - Low-impact exercise

-Patients often find that alternative treatments such as spinal manipulation, massage, acupuncture and herbal supplements also help to alleviate symptoms.
+Patients often find that alternative treatments such as spinal manipulation, massage, acupuncture and herbal supplements also help to relieve symptoms.

-Conservative treatment methods typically provide relief from cervical facet syndrome symptoms after several months of therapy.
+Conservative treatment methods typically provide relief from cervical facet syndrome symptoms after several months of therapy, but for others, symptoms can persist and have a disruptive effect on quality of life.
 In these more severe cases, surgery may be recommended.

-Laser Spine Institute offers a variety of minimally invasive procedures that have helped more than 75,000 patients find relief from chronic neck and back pain.
-Unlike the highly invasive techniques used during traditional open neck and back surgeries, our minimally invasive spine surgery uses a small incision and muscle-sparing techniques, allowing our patients to experience a shorter recovery time^ and lower risk of complication.
+Laser Spine Institute and our board-certified surgeons+ perform minimally invasive spine surgery that has helped thousands of patients find relief from chronic neck and back pain.
+Unlike the highly invasive techniques used during traditional open neck and back procedures, our minimally invasive spine surgery uses a small incision and muscle-sparing techniques, allowing our patients to experience a shorter recovery time and lower risk of complication.^